August 27 2016

 Rheostatics will be playing a warm up show at Starlight Social Club in Waterloo Ontario on Sunday April 24 2016.
 Tickets are $28 with a limit of 9/person and are available via ticketweb.
 Doors at 7PM.

-Rheostatics will be playing at the Harvest Picnic in Hamilton on Saturday August 27 2016.
-The show will also feature Jann Arden, The Jim Cuddy Band, Alan Doyle & The Beautiful Gypsies, Joel Plaskett Emergency,Great Lake Swimmers,Cowboy Junkies & Many More.
+Rheostatics are headlining Harvest Picnic in Hamilton on Saturday August 27 2016.
+The show will also feature The Jim Cuddy Band, Alan Doyle & The Beautiful Gypsies, Joel Plaskett Emergency,Great Lake Swimmers,Cowboy Junkies & Many More.
 Check the Harvest Picnic site for all ticket information.

 Rheos return to Massey Hall April 29 2016

 Rheostatics at Massey Hall, Toronto, April 29, 2016.
 This will be the first time playing here -- and the first time playing anything other than Music Inspired by G07 -- since 2007, which was intended to be our final show.
 Our experiences reforming and playing in September w/ Hugh Marsh and Kevin Hearn were so great that we thought we'd walk down this road a little more, and try and bring new life to older material, as well as new works, which we hope to debut in the spring.
 The tickets here are only 30 dollars top price -- everyone should be able to go, we hope -- ticket info can be found on the Massey Hall site.
 Thanks to everyone who listens.
 We're excited about this.
 We love you.

 Rheos inducted into Independent Music Hall of Fame